-The Greek America Foundation is proud to announce the Constantine and Patricia Mavroyannis Scholarship recipients for 2018 are Marios Galanis of Stanford University, Georgios Gounaris of the University of Pennsylvania, Elias Kokkas of the University of Tennessee, Knoxville, Panagiotis Stavropoulos of the University of Toronto, and Houri Christina Tarazi of Harvard University.
+The Greek America Foundation is proud to announce that the Constantine and Patricia Mavroyannis Scholarship recipients for 2018 are Marios Galanis of Stanford University, Georgios Gounaris of the University of Pennsylvania, Elias Kokkas of the University of Tennessee, Knoxville, Panagiotis Stavropoulos of the University of Toronto and Houri Christina Tarazi of Harvard University.

 Georgios is in his second year studying theoretical condensed matter physics at the University of Pennsylvania.
 His research area is topological superconductivity and non abelian particle statistics.

 Elias is a third year theoretical physics PhD student at the University of Tennessee, Knoxville.
 His research area is the quantum effects on black holes using the RST model.

 Panagiotis is a fourth year theoretical physics PhD student at the University of Toronto, Canada.
 His research area is condensed matter physics and in particular Quantum Spin Liquid (QSL).

 Houri is a third year theoretical physics PhD student at Harvard University.
 Her research areas are classifying all superconformal field theories (SCFRTs) and F-theory on Calabi-Yau manifolds without a section and their consequences on 5-dimensional black holes.

-The purpose of the Constantine and Patricia Mavroyannis Scholarship is to recognize the importance of education – specifically, to reward and encourage educational achievement by Hellenes in the fields of physics and chemistry and thereby support Hellenic contribution to the global scientific community.
+The purpose of the Constantine and Patricia Mavroyannis Scholarship is to recognize the importance of education.
+Specifically, it aims to reward and encourage educational achievement and support Greeks’ contributions to the global scientific community.

 Contact: Jennifer Kellogg, firstname.lastname@example.org